lynnfaraday/aresmush.com/_root/ares-for-vets/index.md

 An attempt has been made to name Ares commands consistently and intuitively to make it more approachable to new players.
 For example, the player profile command is `profile` (not finger) and the build command is `build` (not dig).

+> **Oh no, not another set of commands!**
+>
-At the same time, **Shortcuts** exist so veterans can use the command names you're used to.
-Finger is just a shortcut for profile, and dig is a shortcut for build.
+> Don’t worry.
+Thanks to the shortcuts system, you’ll find that the command names you know and love should work just fine. `finger` is just a shortcut for `profile` and `dig` is a shortcut for `build`.
+In fact, Ares does its best to support **both** Penn and MUX syntax for common commands.
+So whether you like `@chan/join` or `addcom`, hopefully you’ll be content.

 Find a missing shortcut?
 Give [Feedback](/feedback)!